talkable/talkable-docs/source/integration/loyalty/integration_components.rst

 2. :ref:`Talkable Container DIV`

-   **DIV Location.** Talkable Container DIV script should be placed in the body of every page where you want to show a loyalty campaign.
-This DIV determines the place where the campaign is shown.
+   **DIV Location.** Talkable Container DIV should be placed in the body of every page where you want to show a loyalty campaign.
+This DIV tag determines the place where the campaign is shown.

 3. :ref:`Loyalty Actions`